 Fatigue is a very common complaint among those living with lupus.
 HSS Rheumatologist, Dr. Jessica Berman indicates that research estimates 40% of lupus patients have persistent severe fatigue, meaning that the fatigue stays for a long period of time.
 However, in her practice she believes that almost 100% of people living with lupus experience fatigue at some point in the disease.
+Patients often report that it is more bothersome than pain.

 How do you define lupus fatigue?